Dracunculiasis: Signs and symptoms

 The first signs of dracunculiasis occur around a year after infection, as the full-grown female worm prepares to leave the infected person's body.
-As the worm migrates to its exit site – typically the lower leg, though they can emerge anywhere on the body – some people have allergic reactions, including hives, fever, dizziness, nausea, vomiting, and diarrhea.
+As the worm migrates to its exit site – typically the lower leg – some people have allergic reactions, including hives, fever, dizziness, nausea, vomiting, and diarrhea.
 Upon reaching its destination, the worm forms a fluid-filled blister under the skin.
-Over 1–3 days, the blister grows larger, begins to cause severe burning pain, and eventually bursts leaving a small open wound.
+Over 1–3 days, the blister grows larger, begins to cause severe burning pain, and eventually bursts, leaving a small open wound.
 The wound remains intensely painful as the worm slowly emerges over several weeks to months.

-In an attempt to alleviate the excruciating burning pain, the host will nearly always attempt to submerge the affected body part in water.
-When this occurs and the worm is exposed to water, it spews a white substance into the water containing thousands of larvae.
-As the worm emerges, the open blister often becomes infected with bacteria, resulting in redness and swelling, the formation of abscesses, or in severe cases gangrene, sepsis or lockjaw.
+If an affected person submerges the wound in water, the worm spews a white substance, releasing its larvae into the water.
+Over the lengthy period during which the worm emerges, the open blister often becomes infected with bacteria, resulting in redness and swelling, abscesses, or, in severe cases, gangrene, sepsis, or tetanus.
 When the secondary infection is near a joint (typically the ankle), the damage to the joint can result in stiffness, arthritis, or contractures.

-Infected people commonly harbor multiple worms – with an average 1.8 worms per person; up to 40 at a time – which will emerge from separate blisters at the same time.
-90% of worms emerge from the legs or feet.
+Infected people commonly harbor multiple worms – on average 1.8 worms per person (that is, a distribution of 9 worms per 5 infected persons), but as many as 40 – which will emerge from separate blisters at the same time.
+Ninety percent of worms emerge from the legs or feet.
 However, worms can emerge from anywhere on the body.